-- All submissions of exhibits must be connected to an official investigation. - No evidence will be analyzed for private individuals or corporations. - Currently, the RISCL does not accept any evidence submitted by email. - The officer/submitting agency must ensure that the evidence will not be lost, damaged, or contaminated, and the chain of custody must be maintained. - Observe that proper safety precautions have been always used.
+- All submissions of exhibits must be connected to an official investigation. - No evidence will be analyzed for private individuals or corporations. - Currently, the RISCL does not accept any evidence by email submission. - The officer/submitting agency must ensure that the evidence will not be lost, damaged, or contaminated, and the chain of custody must be maintained. - Observe that proper safety precautions have been always used.

-Review this manual and Appendix A: the Prelog User Guide for all instructions before use.
-If you need any assistance with Prelog or to obtain a username and password, contact Amy Duhaime at 401-874-4114 or asduhaime@uri.edu.
+Review this manual and Appendix A: the Prelog User Guide for all instructions prior to use.
+If you need any assistance with Prelog or to obtain a username and password, contact Amy Duhaime at 401-874-4114 or asduhaime@uri.edu

-If you have any questions regarding laboratory submissions, please call 401-874-5227.
+Directions for submission are included at the end of this document.
+If you have any questions please call 401-874-2893.